alta010/CheatSheet/README.md

 # CheatSheet
-This program contains information that links to other useful information I used or learned to code with

-This repo will be constantly revised overtime in my journey within programming
+This repo contains information that links to other useful information I used or learned to code with and will be constantly revised overtime in my journey within programming